 By a decision of the Board of Directors' meeting of January 27, 2009, the Company issued 120,500 additional warrants giving the beneficiaries the right to purchase common shares of the Company.
 The warrants were granted with an exercise price equal to the fair market price of the underlying common shares at the date of grant.
 The warrants were granted to selected beneficiaries by decision of the nomination and remuneration committee and the Board of Directors.
 Under this plan, 25% of the warrants become exercisable during each year following the date of the grant (on a straight-line basis, or 6.25% per quarter) it being understood however that no warrants are exercisable unless the beneficiary has provided as least 1 full year of services to the Company.
 Non-exercisable warrants become exercisable in case of a change of control of the Company.
 All warrants were granted for free.
 The duration of the warrants is 10 years from the date of the creation of the warrants.
 Warrants that have not been exercised within 10 years of their creation become null and void.
-The 3,900 non-granted warrants were cancelled in 2009.
-In 2010, 22,657 warrants were cancelled under this Plan, and a further 34,692 warrants were cancelled in 2011.
+The 3,900 non-granted warrants were cancelled in 2011.
+A further 27,251 warrants were cancelled in 2012.